National Prescription Drug Take-Back Initiative

 - All solid dosage pharmaceutical product and liquids in consumer containers may be accepted.
 Liquid products, such as cough syrup, should remain sealed in their original container.
 The depositor should ensure that the cap is tightly sealed to prevent leakage.

-- Intravenous solutions, injectibles, and syringes will not be accepted due to potential hazard posed by blood-borne pathogens.
+- Intra-venous solutions, injectables, and syringes will not be accepted due to potential hazard posed by blood-borne pathogens.
+(However there are separate syringe drop boxes located at the above locations.)

 - Illicit substances such as marijuana or methamphetamine are not a part of this initiative and should not be placed in collection containers.
 If an individual attempts to surrender an illicit controlled substance, law enforcement personnel should handle such material as abandoned property in accordance with department policy.